sjnakib/portfolio-v3/specification.md

 - Single column throughout all screen sizes
 - CSS Flexbox column layout with consistent vertical spacing
 - Consistent gap spacing between project tiles (6px on mobile, 8px on larger screens)
+- Alternating layout pattern:
+  - Even rows (first, third, etc.) have image on the left, content on the right
+  - Odd rows (second, fourth, etc.) have image on the right, content on the left
-- Internal grid layout for each tile to create the horizontal arrangement
+- Internal grid layout with CSS Grid's grid-flow-dense for alternating content positioning
 - Even margins around grid to prevent edge collision
 - Enhanced visual consistency across the project:
   - Reusable `HoverableCard` component for all card elements providing: